 But Obama’s visit is different than Clinton’s.
 As Secretary of State, Clinton is supposed to make housecalls on all manner of lesser and major players, some sympathetics, some not so much.
 It’s her job to receive the limp handshakes of our frenemies in the Middle East, to endure the pomp of half-baked Central Asian dictatorships.
 Her visits say more about U.S. interests than about the countries she’s visiting.

-But a visit from a U.S. President, especially for a small and isolated country like Burma, is something quite distinct.
+But a visit from a U.S. President, especially for a small and isolated country like Myanmar, is something quite distinct.
 It is an honor, a diploma, a certificate of achievement.

 For all those reasons, this visit is a very bad idea.
 And if you want to know why, then come with me 600 miles to the north, to a bluff overlooking the Irrawaddy River.
 Let’s visit with Auntie.